Research & Information Services Manager

 The qualified candidate has the following:

-- Prefer an aptitude with technical and consumer products—even if primary experience is with consumer goods.
+• Prefer an aptitude with technical and consumer products—even if the primary experience is with consumer goods.

-- At least 5-10 years of similar experience with consumer goods, software, hardware or consumer electronics company as a contributor and manager/director.
+• At least 5-10 years of similar experience with consumer goods, software, hardware, or consumer electronics companies as a contributor and manager/director.

-- Must know all methods of research methodology including statistical analysis with and understanding of achieving a high degree of confidence.
+• Must know all methods of research methodology including statistical analysis with an understanding of achieving a high degree of confidence.

 (Chanimal)